Which trends offer opportunities or pose threats on the European processed fruit and vegetables market?

 The EU Green Claims directive is still being discussed, as there are many opposing opinions.
 For example, in June 2023 the European Consumer Organisation (BEUC) requested an explicit ban of carbon neutral claims (PDF).
 According to the BEUC, carbon neutral claims are highly misleading to consumers as they imply neutrality and no impact of the products on the environment, which is impossible to achieve from a scientific point of view.

-Some of the most popular labels are Eco-Score (based on Product Environmental Footprint (PEF) data), Eco Impact (methodology not published), Planet-score (a complex algorithm including PEF), ENVIROSCORE (based on PEF) and Foundation Earth (based on PEF with some deviations).
-Eco Score is currently used by the Colruyt, Lidl, Carrefour and Intermarché retail chains for certain products.
+Some of the most popular labels assessing the environmental impact of products are Eco-Score, Eco Impact, Planet-score and ENVIROSCORE.
+Eco Score is currently used by big European retailers such as Colruyt, Lidl, Carrefour and Intermarché for certain products.
 Planet Score is used by several retail brands such as Lidl, Carrefour, Système U, Auchan, Picard, Franprix, Naturéo, Naturalia, Monoprix, Biocoop and Sojasun.

 Figure 4: Possible environmental labelling formats